-- The principal investigator (PI) must have a current rank of Instructor or Assistant Professor in the Emory Department of Pediatrics or a member of the PEDs institute and be no more than 7 years into their faculty appointment. - Please note that adjunct faculty appointments do not meet this requirement. - The PI must have NIH New Investigator status, meaning they have not previously competed successfully as PD/PI for a substantial NIH independent research award such as an R01.
-Click here for a detailed definition and exclusions. - The PI cannot be PI on any grant with more than \$200,000 of direct costs per year. - The PI must be on a trajectory to become independently funded, meaning they expect to successfully compete as PI for K or R level funding within the next three years.
-Submitting an extramural grant proposal (of any level) as PI within 1 year of the end date of a funded pilot is a firm requirement. - The application must include a mentor and a mentee, as with an NIH K career development award. - The mentee serves as PI of the application. - The mentor fulfills the requirement for a second researcher. - The mentor must include a statement in the application on the applicant's likelihood of being successful as an independent researcher. - Both the scientific plan and the candidate's past and future productivity will be factored into the funding decision. - The applicant's career objectives must be clearly stated on their biosketch.
+- The principal investigator (PI) must have a current rank of Instructor, Assistant Professor, or Staff Scientist in the Emory Department of Pediatrics or a member of the Pediatric Institute and be no more than 7 years into their faculty appointment at the time of application. - Please note that adjunct faculty appointments do not meet this requirement. - The PI must have NIH New Investigator status, meaning they have not previously competed successfully as PD/PI for a substantial NIH independent research award such as an R01.
+Click here for a detailed definition and exclusions. - The PI cannot be PI on any grant with more than \$200,000 of direct costs per year (this limit applies to the award or sub-award for which the PI is directly responsible). - The PI must be on a trajectory to become independently funded, meaning they expect to successfully compete as PI for career development or R level or equivalent funding (government or foundation) within the next three years.
+Submitting an extramural grant proposal (of any level) as PI within 1 year of the end date of a funded pilot is a firm requirement. - The application must include a mentor, as with any career development award. - The mentee serves as PI of the application. - o The mentor fulfills the pilot requirement for a second researcher. - The mentor must include a statement in the application on the applicant's likelihood of being successful as an independent researcher. - Both the scientific plan and the candidate's past and future productivity will be factored into the funding decision. - The applicant's career objectives must be clearly stated on their biosketch.